jeanc18rlos/dental-vip-cms/src/pages/en/dental-tourism.md

 '
   departures:
-  - from: From BOGOTA
+  - from: 'From: BOGOTA'
     flag: co
     time: 1 h:46 m
     cost: '875.00 USD

 '
     visa: No visa required
-  - from: From BOGOTA
+  - from: 'From: BRIDGETOWN'
-    flag: co
+    flag: ba
-    time: 1 h:46 m
+    time: 1 h:33 m
     cost: '875.00 USD

 '